apollo

 Disease/Condition Glossary

 Atrial fibrillation is a condition that causes irregular, often fast heartbeat.
-In atrial fibrillation condition, blood clots are formed as blood is pooled in the upper chambers of heart.
+In atrial fibrillation condition, blood clots are formed as blood is pooled in the upper chambers of the heart.

 FAQs

-No, you are not recommended to take ibuprofen with APIXABAN as co-administration of these two medicines may increase the risk of bleeding more easily.
+No, you are not recommended to take ibuprofen with Apixaban as co-administration of these two medicines may increase the risk of bleeding more easily.
 However, if you notice blood in urine or stools, dizziness, unusual bleeding or bruising, red or black tarry stools, vomiting, weakness or headache, please consult a doctor immediately.
 If you are supposed to use these medicines together, you are advised to contact your doctor so that the dose may be adjusted appropriately to use safely.

-No, you are usually not advised to have a tattoo or body piercing while taking APIXABAN as it may increase the risk of bleeding and infection.
+No, you are usually not advised to have a tattoo or body piercing while taking Apixaban as it may increase the risk of bleeding and infection.
 If you still wish to proceed further, contact your doctor so that the dose may be adjusted or any antibiotics may be prescribed and let the piercer or tattooist know in advance that you are on treatment with a blood thinner.

-Yes, you are advised to stop taking APIXABAN a few days before surgery or procedure as APIXABAN may increase the risk of bleeding.
-Therefore, before having any procedure or any surgery, please inform your doctor that you are taking APIXABAN.
+Yes, you are advised to stop taking Apixaban a few days before surgery or procedure as Apixaban may increase the risk of bleeding.
+Therefore, before having any procedure or any surgery, please inform your doctor that you are taking Apixaban.

-Yes, APIXABAN helps in reducing the risk of stroke and heart attack by preventing blood clots.
+Yes, Apixaban helps in reducing the risk of stroke and heart attack by preventing blood clots.
 Stroke is caused as blood clots break off and travel to brain.

-No, you are not recommended to stop taking APIXABAN without consulting your doctor as it may worsen the condition.
-Therefore, take APIXABAN for as long as your doctor has prescribed it.
+No, you are not recommended to stop taking Apixaban without consulting your doctor as it may worsen the condition.
+Therefore, take Apixaban for as long as your doctor has prescribed it.

 Available Medicines for